OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 There are two arguments to create an instance of SqliteDict.
-The first, `'paraboloid'`, is the name of the sqlite database file.
-The second, `'iterations'`, is the name of the table in the sqlite database containing the iteration values.
+The first, `'paraboloid'`, is the name of the SQLite database file.
+The second, `'iterations'`, is the name of the table in the SQLite database containing the iteration values.

 Now, we can access the data using an iteration coordinate.
 It is not always obvious what are the iteration coordinates.
 To see what iteration coordinates were recorded, use the `keys` method